fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am attending Johns Hopkins University for a master's in biostatistics, where I am working on content and package development for [DataTrail](https://www.datatrail.org/) under Professor Michael Roseblum and Candace Savonen.
+Currently, I am attending Johns Hopkins University for a master's in biostatistics, where I am working on content and package development for [DataTrail](https://www.datatrail.org/) under Professor Michael Rosenblum and Candace Savonen.
 This summer, I will start working at the Pfizer Digital Group.

 My Interests
 ======